ooni/jafar/README.md

 # Jafar

 > We stepped up the game of simulating censorship upgrading from the
-> evil genius to evil grand vizier.
+> evil genius to the evil grand vizier.

 Jafar is a censorship simulation tool.
 Some of its functionality are more easily coupled with github.com/ooni/netx.